 Fig. 5: Table comparing the documents and requirements of different legal systems

-The columns, which represent the structures named above, describe where in which file the content can be found.
+The columns, which represent the structures named above, describe where specific information can be found in each file.

-The manufacturers must always draw up the technical documentation for their medical devices and (except for class I devices) submit it to the notified bodies.
-There it will be checked for the first time.
-The technical documentation is also the subject of ISO 13485 audits.
-Based on this documentation, the auditors assess not only whether the basic requirements of the Medical Device Directive have been complied with, but also whether the manufacturers are working in conformity with their own quality management system.
-Finally, the QM system must define the processes (e.g. for development and risk management) that are used to develop and produce medical devices.
+Manufacturers must prepare the technical documentation for their medical device and submit it to the authorities (except for class I devices).
+The technical documentation is also subject to FDA inspection or ISO 13485 audits.
+Based on this documentation, the inspector/auditor will assess whether the basic requirements of the regulations have been complied met and whether the manufacturer conforms to their quality management system.

-Therefore, the technical documentation (or the technical file) is not just something that the manufacturers have to compile and submit to the notified bodies, it is more a set of documents that are written “automatically” during the development process.
+Therefore, the technical documentation (technical file) is not just something that manufacturers have to submit to the authorities; it is more a set of documents compiled organically throughout the development process.

-In other words: Without a consistent, standard-compliant and complete technical documentation, medical device manufacturers cannot prove that their medical device meets the essential requirements or that their QM system is effective.
-For most manufacturers, the QM system is the prerequisite for the conformity assessment.
+In brief, without consistent, standard-compliant, and complete technical documentation, medical device manufacturers cannot prove that their medical device meets the essential requirements for approval or that their quality management system is effective.
+For most manufacturers, designing a functioning quality system is a prerequisite for the conformity assessment.